-This Beef Short Rib Pot Roast is a hearty Northeastern Brazilian style stew, made in an instant pot with vegetables.
+This Beef Short Rib Pot Roast is a hearty Northeastern Brazilian style stew, made in an instant pot with different vegetables and spices.
 Perfect for an easy family meal, either served over rice or along with your favorite side dish.

 If you are a fan of traditional American pot roast, you will go crazy for this Instant Pot Beef Short Rib Pot Roast — which, by the way, cooks much quicker than the classic pot roast.
 Don’t believe me?
 Check it out!